openspim/openspim.github.io/µOpenSPIM.md

 2. Click <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Add Pos.</span>&nbsp;to add the newly defined Z stack to the position list on the left and specify how often the stack should be imaged and set the recurring time interval (in seconds, minutes, hours or days).
 3.  &nbsp;<img src="https://openspim.org/images/specify_dir.png" width="20">&nbsp;Clicking this button will allow you to specify an Output directory.
 A metadata file of all acquisition settings will additionally be saved into the Output directory.
 4. Optionally:
-    - Enable Anti-Drift: choose between Phase Correlation (logic is based on the 3d-stack with x, y, and z) or Centre of Mass (logic based on x, y).
+    - Enable Anti-Drift: choose between Phase Correlation (functionality is based on the 3d-stack with x, y, and z) or Centre of Mass (functionality based on x, y).
 Note that beads surrounding the sample might affect the Anti-Drift.
     - Select a Region of interest (ROI): Select a ROI with the Rectangle tool in the µManager's preview window, which will pop up when you click *Live View*.
 Then click <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Apply</span>.
     - Enable Binning: Choose one of the binning options and press apply.
     - Turn on <span style="color:#000000; background-color:#DCDCDC; font-weight:bold">Show/Save Maximum Intensity Projections of each TP</span>&nbsp;to receive a Maximum Intensity Projection (MIP) after the stack has been fully acquired.
 The MIP will be saved into its own subfolder within the Output directory.